hrezolit/Scrumdinger/README.md

 * [Setup](#setup)

 ## Description
-Reminder is a productivity app for iOS that presents daily reminders.
+Daily meetings, known as scrums, to plan their work for the day.
-The goal of Reminder is not only to help users focus on their tasks for the day, but also to use visual design and animation to present a muted, calm interface.
+Scrums are short meetings where each attendee discusses what they accomplished yesterday, what they are working on today, and any obstacles that might impact their work.

 ## Getting started
 1. Make sure you have the Xcode version 14.3 or above installed on your computer.
-2. Download the "Reminder" project files from the repository.
+2. Download the "Svrumdinger" project files from the repository.
 3. Open the project files in Xcode.
 4. Run the project.

 ## Architecture
-* Reminder project is implemented using the Model-View-Controller(MVC) architecture pattern.
+* Svrumdinger project is implemented using the Model-View-Controller(MVC) architecture pattern.

 ## Requirements
 Project is created with: